mounaiban/numwal/tls/README-tls.md

 # TLS Certificate and Private Key Directory

-Place your certificate and private key in this directory, so the image build process can find them and insert them into your image.
+Place your public key certificate in the `keys/` directory, and your private key in the `private/` directory.
+Please do this only for self-signed test keys.

-The Dockerfile expects your certificate (public key) to be named `numwal.pem` and your private key to be named `numwal-private.pem`.

-If you wish to use different names for keys, and/or source them from another path, please keep the Dockerfile `Dockerfile-nginx-tls` and the Nginx configuration file `numwal-nginx` in sync with these changes.
+The key URIs may be set using the `NUMWAL_TLS_PUBLIC_KEY_URI` and `NUMWAL_TLS_PRIVATE_KEY_URI` environment variables on the host before building the containers.

 **PROTIP**: Triple-check your commits before you make them to watch for private key leaks!